 More Washington Travel + Food + Wine Bliss:

 - Best Things To Do in Walla Walla, Washington

 - Hotel Maison in Yakima, Washington Wine Country

 - Yakima Wineries: AntoLin Cellars

-- Wine Bliss: Seattle Wine & Food Experience Grand Tasting
+- Seattle Wine and Food Experience Grand Tasting

 Many thanks to the Yakima Craft Beverage Tour, Cowiche Canyon, and coordinator Jamie Peha for this complimentary dining experience.
 As always, all opinions and photos are my own.